tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 <https://www.r-project.org/>`_ is a statistical scripting language, with
 built-in support for data visualisation.
 Plotting in R is further enhanced by the `ggplot2 <http://ggplot2.org/>`_ package which makes it easy to produce visually pleasing figures.
-A particularly exiting feature of ggplot is that it simplifies the process visualising data using different types of plots.
+A particularly exiting feature of ggplot2 is that it simplifies the process visualising data using different types of plots.

-In this chapter we will be using R and ggplot to visualise and understand Anderson's
+In this chapter we will be using R and ggplot2 to visualise and understand Anderson's
 `Iris flower data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
-Finally, we will use R and ggplot to create a sliding window plot of the GC content data from the :doc:`data-analysis` chapter.
+Finally, we will use R and ggplot2 to create a sliding window plot of the GC content data from the :doc:`data-analysis` chapter.